Oil and gas lease bidding in Gulf of Mexico drops anew

 The March 1993 sale for waterbottom in the central Gulf of Mexico, off Louisiana, Mississippi and Alabama, attracted bids on 201 tracts totaling $69 million, agency statistics show.
 A year later, 375 tracts brought $277 million in high bids.

-Sales were consolidated in 2017 because the separate sales had become so small.
+Sales were consolidated in 2017 because the separate auctions had become so small.

 Santos said technical improvements and service providers’ lower prices in the face of reduced competition mean Gulf of Mexico drilling can break even when prices are about $45 a barrel rather than the $60 or $65 needed in 2014.